 Moving to Prague

-Prague’s relatively low cost of living is an attractive advantage for expats, as is the free or heavily subsidised public healthcare system, as well as the high standard of schooling that the capital has to offer.
+Prague’s relatively low cost of living is an attractive advantage for expats, as is the free or heavily subsidised public healthcare system, not to mention the high standard of schooling that the capital has to offer.
 The transport system in Prague is well developed, and expats will have no problem getting around the city.
-Situated in the centre of Europe, expats looking to venture out can easily travel to neighbouring countries like Germany and Austria from Prague.
+What's more, should expats want to explore more of Europe, it's easy to hop over to neighbouring countries like Germany and Austria.
+Accommodation is varied in Prague, and expats will have sundry options to suit their needs, lifestyle and budget.

-Often referred to as the ‘culture centre of Europe’, the city has many famous attractions that outlasted the violence and destruction of the past and are recognised as UNESCO World Heritage Sites.
+Often referred to as the "cultural centre of Europe", Prague has many famous attractions that are recognised as UNESCO World Heritage Sites.
 Additionally, Prague is home to numerous theatres, galleries and cinemas.
-Beer-lovers will be spoilt for choice in Prague, as the act of beer drinking is taken very seriously, and the social scene is lively.
-Accommodation is varied in Prague, and expats will have sundry options to suit their needs, lifestyle and budget.
+Beer-lovers will be spoilt for choice in Prague, as beer-drinking is taken very seriously, and the social scene is lively.
+All in all, those looking to move to Prague are sure to enjoy their stay in this unique and historical city.